 The FCC Term Loans consist of a fixed term and a variable loan, where, until maturity, the fixed term loan bears an interest rate of 4.38% and the variable loan bears an interest rate of the variable personal property rate minus 0.75%.
-The BDC Term Loans consist of a fixed term and a variable loan, where, until maturity, the fixed term loan bears an interest rate of 4.45%, while the variable loan bears an interest rate of the variable BDC floating rate minus 1.5%.
+The BDC Term Loans consist of a fixed term and a variable loan, where, until maturity, the fixed term loan bears an interest rate of 4.45%, while the variable loan bears an interest rate of the variable loan bears and interest rate of the variable loan bears and interest rate of 4.45%, while the variable loan bears and interest rate of the variable loan bears and the v

 The Company incurred deferred financing costs associated with the above loans.
 These costs are recorded in non-current borrowings and amortized until the loan maturity date.
-As March 31, 2023 deferred financing costs were \$0.5 million (December 31, 2022: \$0.5 million).
+As at June 30, 2023, deferred financing costs were \$0.5 million (December 31, 2022: \$0.5 million).